Apricosma/creating-javascript-modal/README.md

 1. Start by creating a `<button>` that will be the button you use to open the modal, and give it a class for JavaScript to easily hook onto.
 2. Create a `<div>` which will be used for covering the entire background with a dim overlay, and give it a class of modal.
 3. Inside of that `<div>`, create another `<div>` which will be used for the content of the modal.
 This is the modal its self.
 Give it a simple class name, like 'content'.
 4. Add a `<span>` which will function as the close button for the modal.
-Give it a simple class, and place `&times;` insdie of it so a font-like X will display
+Give it a simple class, and place `&times;` inside of it so a font-like X will display

 ```HTML
 <!-- Button to open the modal -->